 This is my Janome gathering foot which I purchased on eBay.
 I have tried generic brands too that I purchased in a kit and they seem to work just as well.

 A gathering foot is different from a Ruffler which is a larger, more complicated device and produces a more dramatic gather.
-The gathers produced by a ruffler are actually tiny little pleats rather than gentle gathers.
+The gathered fabric produced by a ruffler are actually tiny little pleats rather than gentle gathers.